hollander03/dsge-training/ntdsge/0.user_guide/README.md

 # DSGE User Guide

 This folder contains the user guide, the Dynare Manual, and additional resources to understand and implement DSGE models in Dynare.
+The most up-to-date user guide verison will be maintained in this (google doc)[https://docs.google.com/document/d/1mAzQPIP47KYYNsGOvcBHuVgZHptjEdJH/edit].
+Please check before downloading.
+Anyone with the link can comment.

 *Note:* beginners for DSGE training can skip to page 5 of the user guide where the document begins with instructions on how to install the DYNARE software.
 You can alternatively start reading the Dynare Manual (this is more comprehensive).